Stat Trek

 Solution

 The correct answer is (A).
-The standard error of a sample estimate can be computed from a knowledge of sample attributes - sample size and sample statistics.
-The standard deviation of a parameter cannot be computed solely from sample attributes; it requires a knowledge of one or more population parameters.
+The standard error of a sample mean can be computed from a knowledge of sample attributes - sample size and the sample standard deviation.
+The standard deviation of a sample mean cannot be computed solely from sample attributes; it requires a knowledge of the population standard deviation, which is a population parameter - not a sample statistic.
 The standard error is a measure of variability, not a measure of central tendency.